Mary W. Parker Autism Center at the Institute of Living

 See below for studies currently recruiting participants and to read about how you can help!

-This study is funded by the National Institutes of Health (NIMH) and aims to improve understanding of social and emotional processes in adults with autism.
+This study is funded by the National Institutes of Health (NIMH) and aims to improve understanding of social cognitive processes in adults with autism.
 You may be eligible to participate in this study if:

 • You are on the autism spectrum (including previous diagnoses of Asperger’s or PDD-NOS)